-BioShell is written in C++11 and must be built before use.
-This is a quite easy process, which requires CMake (https://cmake.org) and a relatively modern C++ compiler such as gcc 5.0 or clang 10.0 The compilation procedure is as follows:
+BioShell package has been written in C++11 and must be built before use.
+This is a quite easy process, which requires CMake (https://cmake.org) and a relatively modern C++ compiler such as gcc 5.0 or clang 10.0

 BioShell requires zlib library so it can handle compressed files.
 You must install developer version of the library to be able to compile BioShell.
 On Ubuntu linux it can be installed by the command: